fenago/VibeBusinessPlanning/0_research.md

 Part 1: Research
-Give me five customer avatars for an offer about [OFFER].
+Give me five customer avatars for an offer about BJJ and Wrestling training & skill development.
 The avatars will be based off of the Stages of Market Awareness as taught by Eugene Schwartz in his book Breakthrough Advertising.
 I want one avatar for each stage:

 These stages are: